 3. Ask open-ended questions.

-As you are building mindfulness and openness, practice the habit of regularly checking in with the kids about their days.
+As you build mindfulness and openness, practice regularly checking in with the kids about their days.
 Ask them about their experiences and how they felt or thought about them.
 An example of an open-ended question would be,

 “When the teacher assigned the Civil War and slavery project, how did you feel about it?

 An easy way to make this a new family habit is to try conversation starters around the dinner table.
 If you are a breakfast table family, do it then.
 The point is to create a family ritual around sharing thoughts and feelings and responding with presence and empathy to those expressions.